PS5 vs Xbox Series X: which console is right for you?

 Haptic feedback and adaptive triggers let you feel in-game actions, like pulling back on a bowstring or feeling raindrops hitting your character as they fall from the sky.
 It’s a huge leap over the traditional rumble features we’ve been used to and has been widely adopted by almost every developer making games for PS5.

 It’s easy to see why so many people believe the PS5 DualSense controller is the best feature of the PlayStation 5, and it helps that there are now several PS5 controller colors to choose from as well as a pro option, the PS5 DualSense Edge Controller.
+However, we do wish the PS5 controller battery life was better but a new PS5 controller with a 12-hour battery life could be on the way.

 Should I buy a PS5 or Xbox Series X? 🤔

-The comforting thing is that no matter which console you choose, you’re getting a system that’s home to countless fantastic games, can act as a media center, and is backward compatible with the last generation of games (and even older consoles in Xbox Series X’s case).
+The comforting thing is that no matter which console you choose, you’re getting a system that’s home to countless fantastic games, can act as a media center, and is backward compatible with the last generation of games (and even older titles in Xbox Series X’s case).